smf-steve/mips_subroutine/mips_subroutine.md

    *  Warning the $sp register was not restored.

 ### EXPECTION and BUGS
-    It is expected that the subroutine performs an appropriate return.
-Otherwise, the options that produce output will not occur.

-    If an arg conforms to the syntax of a number, but is malformed, the shell will report and error and stop.
+    If an argument conforms to the syntax of a number, but is malformed, the shell will report and error and stop.
 For example,

        $ mips_subroutine func 4#456